-At first we had a class with a homeschool group to the Marsh and Ocean Environments Program (it is a full day program, and if you want more information, you can click HERE.)
+(2017) At first we had a class with a homeschool group to the Marsh and Ocean Environments Program (it is a full day program, and if you want more information, you can click HERE.)
 The program was all day.
 First we met in Fort Hancock, by the area next to the Lighthouse.
-There was a short lecture before the kids headed to the beach to explore.
+The kids listened to a short lecture before heading to the beach to explore.
 During the lecture we met this amazing Killdeer mama bird:

 Here is a photo by where we met the group.
 It is a very interesting place to explore with friends.

 The kids explored the beach after the lecture.
-It was a super hot day, and soon they got really tired.
+It was an unusually hot day for spring, the beach was a welcome relief.
 As always the beach was a lot of fun:

-We got plenty of rest while we waited for the tour, plus the Lighthouse is so much fun to explore on the ground around it.
+While waiting for the tour, we got to rested a bit, and explored the grounds the lighthouse is on.
 While there, we visited their lovely souvenir shop and the little museum area on the first floor.

-When the tour began we were escorted into the inside of the lighthouse by a very nice and funny Ranger, who told us about the lighthouse history and more fun facts.
+The wait was over quickly, and a very nice and funny park Ranger met us.
+She escorted us inside the lighthouse, and shared some of the wonderful history of the lighthouse.
 The first floor of the lighthouse felt very cool and welcome on a hot summer day.

 There were some amazing views from the windows as we walked up.
 There were several landings, where we could, well, land, and talk more about the history and construction of the lighthouse.

 When we got to the very top, we walked into the light room and saw the fantastic light that stays lit all the time.
-The ranger mentioned that Sandy Hook is the oldest commissioned lighthouse in the USA.
+We found out that Sandy Hook is the oldest commissioned lighthouse in the USA.
 It was build in 1764.
 How amazing is it to be able to stand in a pre-revolutionary building, just think about how much this lighthouse has seen.

 We got to see the views all around Sandy Hook Peninsula.
 Be warned, it gets hot as you go up.
-Also, the observation deck was closed for repairs, and I can’t wait to go when it is open.
+During our visit the observation deck was closed for repairs.
+I hope that on our next visit, it will re-open.